 A committed company:

-The aircraft manufacturer Raytheon Technologies focuses its strategy around strong pillars:
+The aircraft manufacturer Raytheon Technologies has built its strategy around a number of key pillars

 - diversity within the workforce